Shropshire County Council

 Shrewsbury in Shropshire is celebrated as a beautiful and historic town, but it is perhaps less well known as the birthplace of the famous English naturalist, Charles Darwin.
 In 2018, Knight Architects was invited to develop an ‘enhanced design’ for a highway crossing of the River Severn, as part of the Shrewsbury North West Relief Road project, which celebrated Darwin and drew upon the relationship between the man and his origins.

 The alignment of the new three-lane highway traces a long plan curve as it rises from the low-lying floodplain up to high ground at Shelton, resulting in a viaduct of 260m in length and a continuous gradient of 6%.
-A concept design was developed which represents the notion of evolution, with the bridge supports evolving from a simple column to increasingly tall Y-piers, as the height above ground increases.
+A concept design was developed to represent the notion of evolution, with the bridge supports evolving from a simple column to increasingly tall Y-piers, as the height above ground increases.
 The design also evokes Darwin’s theory of the Tree of Life and offers a distinctive and memorable elevation, visible from afar across the open countryside.

 “The limit of man's knowledge in any subject possesses a high interest, which is perhaps increased by its close neighbourhood to the realms of imagination”